turingschool/accelerated-mod-0/pairing_2.md

 ## Prepare

 Before meeting with your partner, reflect on the following:
+- What is one thing you are going to commit to doing, to be a great driver today?
-- What is one thing you are going to commit to doing, to be a great pair programmer today?
+- What is one thing you are going to commit to doing, to be a great navigator today?
 - What is one thing you really need your partner to do to help you have an effective pairing session?

 Be ready to share your answers with your partner.